ZDStudios/Kismet-OS/README.md

 Kismet OS is being built in public, but the aim is to keep the repo grounded.
 The vision can be bold.
 The implementation should stay honest.

+Other notes:
-Also Kismet is super sigma
+- Kismet is sigma and the best
+- dont copy pls
+- copyright if copy i think
+- also its cool
+- did i mention its cool
+- best OS for devs